wolny/complement-naive-bayes/README.md

 complement-naive-bayes
 ======================

-Implementation of Complement Naive Bayes text classifier used for automatic categorisation of product listings.
+Implementation of Complement Naive Bayes text classifier used for automatic categorisation of product listings on eCommerce sites.
 Complement Navie Bayes was chosen over the classic Naive Bayes due to the fact that distribution of products among categories tend to be _skewed_ (more products in one category than another), which causes Classic Navie Bayes to prefer categories which had more products during the training phase.
 Complement Navie Bayes performs much better